argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

       --logformat string                        Set the logging format.
 One of: text|json (default "text") --loglevel string                         Set the logging level.
-One of: debug|info|warn|error (default "info") --metrics-application-labels strings      List of Application labels that will be added to the argocd_app_labels metric --metrics-application-revisions strings   List of Application revisions that will be added to the argocd_app_info metric (default [head,main,master,develop])
+One of: debug|info|warn|error (default "info") --metrics-application-labels strings      List of Application labels that will be added to the argocd_app_labels metric --metrics-application-revisions strings   List of Application revisions that will be added to the argocd_app_info metric (default [HEAD,main,master,develop])
       --metrics-cache-expiration duration       Prometheus metrics cache expiration (disabled  by default. e.g. 24h0m0s) --metrics-port int                        Start metrics server on given port (default 8082) -n, --namespace string                        If present, the namespace scope for this CLI request